B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

     Process: Process where that match was found in MatchSchemas.

 ..
 Note::
-    The `consolidated_annotations.tsv` contains all the annotations that user chose to annotate given in the "-cn" argument.
+    The `consolidated_annotations.tsv` file contains all the annotations in the files provided by the user.

 Consolidate column suffixes: